Your Bee Pollen Supplement Guide

 all, and just to be safe, please consult with your doctor before beginning any new supplement regime.

-It comes in many forms, in a natural powder form, tablet, cream, lozenge, cream, capsule, and as fresh bee
+It comes in many forms, in a natural powder form, tablet, cream, lozenge, cream, capsule, and as fresh

-bread herb (although it's not an herb per se).
+honeybee bread herb (although it's not an herb per se).

-How To Choose A Quality Supplement
+How To Choose a Quality Supplement

-bee bread or pollen, make sure the source is as pristine as possible with the product being produced at
+healthiest bread, make sure the source is as pristine as possible with the product being produced at

 Facilities that are GMP registered comply with the most rigid standards so as to minimize the possibility of